Newly Diagnosed with Diabetes? Get your free diabetes beginner's guide, available in English and Spanish.

 • unusual tiredness or weakness

 Of course, it’s also important to remember what high blood sugar levels (hyperglycemia) feel like for you.
-Symptoms may include excessive thirst, fatigue, frequent urination, dry mouth, recurring infections and slow-healing cuts or wounds.
+Symptoms may include excessive thirst, fatigue, frequent urination, dry mouth, irritability, recurring infections and slow-healing cuts or wounds.

 Taking a break from a CGM isn’t always a choice